 Qinghai Lake, located in the northeastern part of the Tibetan Plateau (known in China as the Qinghai Plateau), northwest of Xining City in Qinghai Province, is the largest inland lake in Tibet and China, and also largest saltwater lake.
 Qinghai Lake has an area of 1,733 square miles, and a perimeter of more than 235 miles, making it more than twice as large as the famous Taihu Lake.

 Qinghai Lake is about 60 feet deep on average, and is an incredible 10,700 feet above sea level.
 Because of the high terrain, the climate is very cool.
-Even under the scorching sun of summer, the average temperature is only 60 degrees F (15 ℃).
+Even under the scorching sun of summer, the average temperature is only 60°F (15°C).

 Kanas Lake is located in the North Xinjiang Region on one of China’s most remote border areas, converging with Russia, Kazakhstan, and Mongolia.
 The mountain lake is surrounded by the dense virgin Altai forrest.
-Kanas is shaped like a crescent moon, and 24 km long.
-The lake is almost 400 feet deep, making it China’s deepest freshwater lake.
+Kanas is shaped like a crescent moon, and is 15 miles (24 km) long.
+The lake is almost 400 feet (120 meters) deep, making it China’s deepest freshwater lake.

 It is extraordinarily picturesque when autumn comes and the leaves in the forest become golden.

 Namco, also known as Namtso Lake, is located in Tibet on the Qinghai-Tibet Plateau.
-In literature, the lake is said to be part of the sky that had fallen to the earth, leading it to be called “Heaven Lake.”
+In literature, the lake is said to be part of the sky that had fallen to Earth, leading it to be called “Heaven Lake.”
 The name Namco implies heavenly, and the place is also a famous Tibetan Buddhist shrine.
-Believers consider it as one of the four major mighty lakes.
+Believers consider it to be one of the four major mighty lakes.

-In ancient times, the Changbai Mountain was originally a volcano.
+In ancient times, Changbai Mountain was originally a volcano.
 According to historical records, it has erupted three times since the 16th century.
-The lave from a large volcanic eruption created the basin-shaped crater, and over time water collected forming lake Tianchi.
-The lava also piled up around the crater, becoming 16 mountain peaks, seven of which sit in North Korea, and nine in China.
+The lave from a large volcanic eruption created the basin-shaped crater, and over time, water collected and formed Tianchi Lake.
+The lava also piled up around the crater, becoming 16 mountain peaks, 7 of which sit in North Korea, and 9 in China.

-Huoluxun Lake Scenic Area lies at the bottom of the mountain-encircled Qaidam Basin, in the Haixi Mongolian-Tibetan Autonomous Prefecture, north of the Tibetan-Plateau.
-The Qaidam Basin is 8,776 feet above sea level, and Mount Tanggula, one of the mountains towering over it is the birthplace of Yangtze River and the gateway to Tibet.
+Huoluxun Lake Scenic Area lies at the bottom of the mountain-encircled Qaidam Basin in the Haixi Mongolian-Tibetan Autonomous Prefecture, north of the Tibetan-Plateau.
+The Qaidam Basin is 8,776 feet (2,675 meters) above sea level, and Mount Tanggula, one of the mountains towering over it, is the birthplace of the Yangtze River and the gateway to Tibet.

-The lake has an area of 135 square miles, and a depth of 24 feet.
-In the northwest part of the lake grows endless reeds, rippling with wind.
-On the southeastern shore sits a mountain of seashells accumulated three million years ago when the sea became land.
+The lake has an area of 135 square miles, and a depth of 24 feet (7.3 meters).
+In the northwest part of the lake grow endless reeds, rippling in the wind.
+On the southeastern shore sits a mountain of seashells accumulated 3 million years ago when the sea became land.
 The shells flash white light under the sun, creating a beautiful scene.

-In spring and summer, a variety of birds come and play on the lake, including rare species such as black-necked birds, white swan, bar-headed goose, and yellow duck.
+In spring and summer, a variety of birds come and play on the lake, including rare species such as black-necked birds, white swans, bar-headed geese, and yellow ducks.